wesyah234/quickFormIssue/README.md

 # quickFormDemo
-demo of using meteor quickform package
+demo of using meteor quickform package with Iron Router and Subscription Manager